A Two-HCIZ Gaussian Matrix Model for Non-intersecting Brownian Bridges: The Two-HCIZ Ensemble and its Spectral Realization

-This section presents the main results of our analysis of the two-HCIZ dressed ensemble \eqref{eq:twoHCIZmeasure}.
-Our findings establish its identity as the "unknown ensemble" for the Karlin--McGregor law \eqref{eq:KM-reduced} and reveal its core structural properties.

-\begin{theorem}[Finite-$n$ Spectral Equivalence] The joint eigenvalue density of the two-HCIZ ensemble \eqref{eq:twoHCIZmeasure} coincides exactly with the Karlin--McGregor law \eqref{eq:KM-reduced} for any finite $n$, including the confluent case of repeated start/end points. \end{theorem}
+\begin{theorem}[Finite-$n$ spectral equivalence] The joint eigenvalue density of the two-HCIZ ensemble \eqref{eq:twoHCIZmeasure} coincides with the Karlin--McGregor law \eqref{eq:KM-reduced} for any finite $n$, including the confluent case of repeated start or end points. \end{theorem}

-As a first check, we confirm that our general $(p,q)$ model correctly simplifies to known ensembles in the $(1,1)$ and $(2,1)$ cases.
-This analysis also highlights a key distinction in the eigenvector statistics.

-\begin{proposition}[Reductions and Angular Statistics] The two-HCIZ ensemble \eqref{eq:twoHCIZmeasure} contains known models as special cases: \begin{itemize} \item In the $(p,q)=(1,1)$ reduction ($A=aI, B=bI$), the model simplifies to a centered GUE with variance $\sigma^2 = t(1-t)$. \item In the $(p,q)=(2,1)$ reduction (e.g., $B=bI$), the model's eigenvalue law coincides with that of the standard external-field ensemble.
-However, our model remains unitarily invariant, and its eigenvectors are consequently Haar distributed (isotropic). \end{itemize} \end{proposition}

-Next, we show that the partition function $Z_{A,B,t}$ of our ensemble can be simplified further by integrating over the matrix $M$ first.
-This "collapses" the two-HCIZ integrals into one:

-\begin{theorem}[Single-HCIZ Collapse] The partition function $Z_{A,B,t}$ of the ensemble admits a closed-form expression, collapsing the model's two-HCIZ integrals into one: